Using reinforcement learning to autonomously identify sources of error for agents in group missions: Acknowledgments

 \section{Acknowledgments}

-The computations in this work have been performed using the facilities of Research Center for Advanced Computing Infrastructure at JAIST.
+The computations in this work were performed using the facilities at Research Center for Advanced Computing Infrastructure at JAIST.
 R.M. is grateful for financial support from MEXT-KAKENHI (19H04692 and 16KK0097), from the Air Force Office of Scientific Research (AFOSR-AOARD/FA2386-17-1-4049;FA2386-19-1-4015).
+We would like to thank Kosuke Nakano for his feedback, as it significantly helped improve the overall paper.